-If you have decided to buy rhinestones, You have choices from the high end Swaroski rhinestones which is the ultimate in quality to the cheap plastic / acrylic ones – it is your budget that determines what you buy.
-No need for me to elaborate on Swaroski; the acrylic ones can look classy and embellish your clothes very well too if you have the knack of arranging them into pretty patterns
+If you have decided to buy rhinestones, You have choices from the high end If you have decided to buy rhinestones, You have choices from the high-end Swaroski rhinestones which are the ultimate in quality to the cheap plastic / acrylic ones – it is your budget that determines what you buy.
+No need for me to elaborate on Swaroski flatback crystal rhinestones which are raised and faceted on the front- they are the best of all crystal rhinestones.
+They have a mirror back which gives it unmatched sparkle; the acrylic ones can look classy and embellish your clothes very well too if you have the knack of arranging them into pretty patterns.

 Around the neck of tops, on the cuffs , on collars, around the perimeter of you scarf, on a waist tie or on a brooch – the rhinestones can add the required sparkle to you clothes and accessories.
 Rhinestone chains are great when used as borders.
 Rhinestones can also greatly enhance the look of embroidered motifs and printed motifs even when used sparingly.